kasrahabib/ReqSeek/README.md

 ---

 ## 🔒 License
-Copyright © REELICIT, 2025.
+Copyright © Mohammad Kasra Habib, 2025.
 All rights reserved.
 **Strictly no use, modification, or distribution permitted until paper publication.**
 Post-publication, this repository will be archived on Zenodo under an open license.